jfgreen/jfgreen.uk/content/python-memory-usage.md

 We can then invoke this script using the `time` utility and measure the the ["maximum resident set size"][3] value.
-This tells us the maximum number of kilobytes of memory that was used simultaneously.
+This tells us the maximum number of bytes of memory that was used simultaneously.

 ```
 /usr/bin/time -l dataclass.py 1000000